Home-Electricity-Manager/Smart-Plug/README.md

 void handle_wifi_logon() : handles wifi connection when creds are passed on This handle uses the *void sta_setup()* method to connect to the WiFi Network once the network creds has been received from the user.

+**Once Pub Sub Topics have been added to this, The Appliance control will be done through a Relay for which one more Digital Pin will be used as Output Pin.
+Power will be stored Interval wise and averaged over a single cloud transmission inverval eg. 5 minutes.
+The control value will be obtained from Sub topic and power values will be uploaded via a Pub topic**